dbgjerez/b0rr3g0-blog/content/en/posts/htpasswd.md

 ---
-title: "Manage users with htpasswd"
+title: "Manage users with HTPasswd"
 date: 2022-08-17
-draft: false
 tags: ["htpasswd", "security"]
 series: ["Manage Openshift users"]
 ---

 HTPasswd is a Unix tool which is used to manage elemental user lists.

-At this article, we will discover how to use the  ```htpasswd``` command.
+In this article, we will discover how to use the  ```htpasswd``` command.
 <!--more-->

 # HTPasswd file